Mithgol/node-fidonet-jam/README.md

 The module does not lock any files and does not create any “lock files” (flag files, semaphore files).
 The module's caller should control the access to the message base.

+That's because Fidonet software uses different locking methods.
+For example, GoldED+ uses OS file locking (as seen in its [source code](http://golded-plus.cvs.sourceforge.net/viewvc/golded-plus/golded%2B/goldlib/gall/gfilport.cpp?revision=1.5&view=markup)) and HPT uses a lock file (the file's name is given on the `LockFile` line in the HPT's config).
+It would complicate the module if it were the module's job to know what locking is necessary.

 ## Testing Fidonet JAM

 [![(build testing status)](https://travis-ci.org/Mithgol/node-fidonet-jam.png?branch=master)](https://travis-ci.org/Mithgol/node-fidonet-jam)